OpenDataServices/flatten-tool/docs/userguide.rst

 In this example there is only one sheet, and only one row, so when parsing that first row, `/cafe/0/` is appended to `name` to give the JSON pointer `/cafe/0/name`.
-Flatten Tool then writes `Health Cafe` in the correct position.
+Flatten Tool then writes `Healthy Cafe` in the correct position.

 Multiple rows